apache/fury-site/docs/json/android.md

 The same exact-rule approach supports every `JsonCodec` member; it is not limited to complete-value codecs. `JsonType` is not required for codec selection on an ordinary class.

+This reflection-based section applies to Java models.
+Kotlin immutable models use validated Kotlin/JVM metadata on both the JVM and Android.
+For a minified Android build, use the Kotlin KSP processor to emit exact rules instead of writing broad package keep rules.

-For `@JsonType` models, generated operations and R8 rules also cover effective `JsonValidator` methods, `JsonValue` fields and effective methods, fixed `JsonRawValue` and `JsonBase64` fields and getters, `JsonFormat` date/time fields, their runtime annotations, and the Base64 codec constructor.
+For Java `@JsonType` models, generated operations and R8 rules also cover effective `JsonValidator` methods, `JsonValue` fields and effective methods, fixed `JsonRawValue` and `JsonBase64` fields and getters, `JsonFormat` date/time fields, their runtime annotations, and the Base64 codec constructor.
+Without `@JsonType`, those annotations still work through reflection, but a release-minified application must keep the exact annotated members, annotation attributes, and codec constructor itself.
+A `JsonValue` method may use a non-JavaBean name, so its manual rule must name that method explicitly.

-Without `@JsonType`, the value, raw, Base64, format, and codec annotations still work through reflection, but a release-minified application must keep the exact annotated members, annotation attributes, and codec constructor itself.
-A `JsonValue` method may use a non-JavaBean name, so its manual rule must name that method explicitly. `JsonFormat` keeps the same direct-field and one-wrapper-level behavior as on the JVM, including `timezone` for `Instant`, `ZonedDateTime`, and `OffsetDateTime`.
+Kotlin models use the same effective annotations through metadata.
+The KSP retention rules preserve the corresponding constructors, accessors, fields, annotations, generic signatures, and compiler default operations in a minified build. `JsonFormat` keeps the same direct-field and one-wrapper-level behavior as on the JVM, including `timezone` for `Instant`, `ZonedDateTime`, and `OffsetDateTime`.